foldedtoad/st7789v_lvgl/README.md

 * **Momentary Switches** [example](https://www.amazon.com/CANADUINO®-Arduino-Raspberry-Tactile-Buttons/dp/B07PSDBT4H)

 ### Wiring and Soldering
 The 0.10" headers will need to be soldered onto the display pannel.
-In addition, wiring between the display panel and the PCA10056 board needs to be made.
+In addition, wiring between the display panel and the PICO-W board needs to be made.
 Review the ***overlay*** files for wire-to-pin specifics.

 Be sure to wire the backlight pin, othewise the panel will remain dark.